Edit

 Reminders are similar to timers, with a few important differences:

 • Reminder "definitions" are written to storage.
-However, each specific occurrence, with its specific time, is not.
-This has the side effect that if the cluster is down at the time of a specific reminder tick, it will be missed and only the next tick of the reminder will happen.
+However, each specific occurrence with its specific time isn't stored.
+This has the side effect that if the cluster is down when a specific reminder tick is due, it will be missed, and only the next tick of the reminder occurs.

 • Reminders are associated with a grain, not any specific activation.

-• If a grain has no activation associated with it when a reminder ticks, the grain will be created.
-If an activation becomes idle and is deactivated, a reminder associated with the same grain will reactivate the grain when it ticks next.
+• If a grain has no activation associated with it when a reminder ticks, Orleans creates the grain activation.
+If an activation becomes idle and is deactivated, a reminder associated with the same grain reactivates the grain when it ticks next.

-• Reminders shouldn't be used for high-frequency timers- their period should be measured in minutes, hours, or days.
+• You shouldn't use reminders for high-frequency timers; their period should be measured in minutes, hours, or days.

 Configuration

-Reminders, being persistent, rely upon storage to function.
-You must specify which storage backing to use before the reminder subsystem will function.
-This is done by configuring one of the reminder providers via Use{X}ReminderService extension methods, where X is the name of the provider, for example, UseAzureTableReminderService.
+Since reminders are persistent, they rely on storage to function.
+You must specify which storage backing to use before the reminder subsystem can function.
+Do this by configuring one of the reminder providers via Use{X}ReminderService extension methods, where X is the name of the provider (for example, UseAzureTableReminderService).

 Azure Table configuration: